Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Introduction/Introduction.md

 ## Preparation
 In order to perform the tutorial you need:
 * A Java JDK 1.8 or higher
-* A Eclipse IDE for Java EE, or another one that provides the same functionality
+* An IDE for Java<sup>TM</sup> EE, e.g. IntelliJ IDEA Ultimate, or Eclipse IDE for Enterprise Java, or another IDE providing the functionality for Jakarta EE, formerly Java<sup>TM</sup> EE.
-* An installed servlet container e.g. Apache Tomcat
+* An installed servlet container e.g. Apache Tomcat, installed as server runtime in the IDE.
 * Access to the pre-build odata-jpa-processor package.

 ## Create Project
 First step is to create a project.
-To do so we want to create a new Maven project, by open the Maven Project wizard via File -> New -> Other -> Maven -> Maven Project.
+To do so, we want to create a new Maven project, by open the Maven Project wizard via File -> New -> Other -> Maven -> Maven Project.
 Select archetype **webapp**:

 ![Maven Project Archetype](CreateProject/MavenProjectArchetype.png)